-In order to fulfil the requirement relating to lifting operations as mentioned in the first subsection, the NORSOK R-003 standard should be used.
-Cf. also Section 69 of the Facilities Regulations and Section 25 of these regulations.
+In order to fulfil the requirement relating to lifting operations, the NORSOK R-003 standard should be used.
+Cf. also Section 69 of the Facilities Regulations, Section 25 of these regulations and the Regulations concerning the performance of work, Chapter 18.
+For information, see also Section 18 of the Facilities Regulations.